GriffithUniLibrary/digital-tools/content/5-writing-composition.md

 {% endcapture %}
 {% include card.html header="<i class='fab fa-markdown'></i> Markdown editors" text=markdowntools %}

-{% capture compostition %}
+## LaTeX

-- **[LaTeX](https://www.overleaf.com)**: `LaTeX` is a text formatting language (like `Markdown`) which is very flexible and robust.
+`LaTeX` is a text formatting language (like `Markdown`) which is very flexible and robust.
+It is very well suited to scientific and mathematical notation.
 It is format agnostic your document structure, headings and figures can use any style you like.

+{% capture latextools %}

-Overleaf is a web-based LaTeX editor with many built-in templates and automatic preview.
+- **[Overleaf](https://www.overleaf.com)**: is a web-based LaTeX editor with many built-in templates and automatic preview.
 It can automatically format your paper for certain journals and even submit them for you.

+{% endcapture %}
+{% include card.html header="LaTeX composition tools" text=telatextoolsxt %}

+## Pandoc

+`Pandoc` is an open-source tool that can convert just about any document format into just about any other document format!
+You can use it to convert your `Markdown` or `LaTeX` documents into Word — even automatically if you want!

+## Composition tools

+{% capture compostition %}

 - **[Scrivener](https://www.literatureandlatte.com/scrivener/)**: designed for long-form writing